 "The Ferengi leader, Grand Nagus Zek, comes to the station.
 He seems very interested in Quark's bar."

-On this day in 1994, Robocop: The Series aired "Prime Suspect."
-This served as the third episode in the program's only season, and here's the plot summary as detailed by IMDB.com:
+On this day in 1994 (in the U.S.), RoboCop: The Series aired "Prime Suspect."
+Officially, this served as the third episode in the program's only season, and here's the plot summary as detailed by IMDB.com:

 "When a person is killed and the murder weapon is RoboCop's gun, he is arrested and placed on trial.
 He has an alibi which he refuses to divulge, so he's about to be deactivated."